Empirical Asset Pricing via Ensemble Gaussian Process Regression: An empirical study of US equities

 \section{An empirical study of US equities}

 This section contains our empirical analysis.
 Section \ref{data} describes the data and the steps we follow to prepare it for the empirical analysis.
 Section \ref{model_selection} discusses the model selection where we conduct a comparison study on the validation sample to select the model parameters for out-of-sample analysis, namely the sample splitting scheme, the mixing weight scheme to create an ensemble and the kernel.
 Section \ref{model_performance} contains the performance results of our model using statistical and economic criteria.
+Section \ref{cross_insights} focuses on the cross-section insights of the model performance such as variable importance, the relationship between the features and the predicted returns, and the relationship between the features and the prediction uncertainty.
+Section \ref{residual_analysis_sec} discusses residual analysis.